bhanuteja7781/Autopsy.ai/backend/README.md

-# autopsy.ai — Backend Engine & API Gateway
+# Autopsy.ai — Backend Engine & API Gateway

 The backend service for **autopsy.ai** is built on FastAPI and implements the **Deep Policy Reasoning (DPR v2.0)** pipeline.